Eric-Carlton/PokemonGoReader/Readme.md

 Acknowlegements
 ---------------

+ by
-This project wouldn't be possible without [https://github.com/cyraxx](cyraxx) and the other developers over at [https://github.com/cyraxx/pogobuf](PogoBuf).
+This project wouldn't be possible without [cyraxx](https://github.com/cyraxx) and the other developers over at [PogoBuf](https://github.com/cyraxx/pogobuf).
 They're doing all the heavy lifting.
 A huge thanks to everyone who's working on that project!

 FAQs
 -----